Careers

 The Oregon Coast Aquarium is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.

-POSITION TITLE: Seasonal Food Service Cashier
+POSITION TITLE: Food Service Cashier (Seasonal)

 REPORTS TO: Café Manager